rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 * Universal
 * Unpopular

 I will finish my series with a short rant about each of the bullet points.
 This will allow me to revisit and summarize some of the things we have discussed in previous parts and mention a few things this series did not cover.
-This post will be very high level.
+This post will be mostly a high level rant.
 I want to talk a bit about what is possible.
 Some of the discussion will not be very relevant to TS as the language lacks the capabilities.
-I think these topics are still relevant to TS developers as the idea behind the concept can still be usefull.
+I think these topics are still relevant to TS developers as the ideas behind these concepts can still be useful.

-As all of my other posts, this one is a big longish and make take some effort to read.
-I hope it is worth the effort.
+As all of my other posts in the series, this one is a big longish and make take some effort to read.
+I hope you will find it worth the effort.

 Some readers may disagree when reading this post.
 You may have valid reasons for disagreeing with me.
 Please let me know what they are.